reymanov/JamShop/README.md

 ## Project outline

-Proof of concept build on gatsby with a basic e-shop functionality.
+Proof of concept build on Gatsby with a basic e-shop functionality, using GraphQL to dynamically render products and product pages.